lukso-network/docs/docs/learn/digital-assets/create-nft-collection/create-nft-collection-lsp7.md

 ---
-sidebar_label: '👾 Create an NFT Collection with LSP7'
+sidebar_label: '👾 Collection with LSP7'
-sidebar_position: 5
+sidebar_position: 4
 description: Learn how to create an NFT Collection on LUKSO using LSP7 Digital Asset standard.
 ---